"We have left College with a higher level of skills because of Scott and the experience he has had in the industry. "

 Outstanding Academic Success

-- A significant number of Warrington Collegiate students achieved straight distinctions (equivalent to 3 A grades at A Level).
+- A significant number of Warrington & Vale Royal College students achieved straight distinctions (equivalent to 3 A grades at A Level).

-- Winners of a host of regional and national competitions in a variety of subject areas.
+- Winners of a host of regional, national and world competitions in a variety of subject areas.

 Additional benefits for all of our students: